medikoo/deferred/README.md

 			// handle error;
 		});

-When there is no error callback passed, error is silent, however chain can be ended with `.end()`, then error that broke chain will be thrown:
+When there is no error callback passed, error is silent.
+To expose error end chain with `.end()`, then error that broke the chain will be thrown:

 	later()
 		.then(function (n) {